-Figure 4-3-4 Interface Counters Page Screenshot
+Figure 4-3-4: Interface Counters Page Screenshot

 Object Description Received Octets The total number of octets received on the interface, including framing characters.
 Received Unicast The number of subnetwork-unicast packets delivered to a higher-layer protocol.
 Packets Received Unknown The number of packets received via the interface which is discarded because of Unicast Packets an unknown or unsupported protocol.

-Received Discards The number of inbound packets which were chosen to be discarded even though Packets no errors had been detected to prevent their being deliverable to a higher-layer protocol.
-One possible reason for discarding such a packet could be to free up buffer space.
-Transmit Octets The total number of octets transmitted out of the interface, including framing characters.
-Transmit Unicast The total number of packets that higher-level protocols requested is transmitted Packets to a subnetwork-unicast address, including those that were discarded or not sent.
-Transmit Unknown The total number of packets that higher-level protocols requested is transmitted Unicast Packets to a subnetwork-unicast address, including those that were discarded or not sent.
-Transmit Discards The number of inbound packets which is chosen to be discarded even though no Packets errors have been detected to prevent from being delivered to a higher-layer protocol.
-One possible reason for discarding such a packet could be to free up buffer space.
-Received Multicast The number of packets, delivered by this sub-layer to a higher (sub-) layer, is Packets addressed to a multicast address at this sub-layer.
-Received Broadcast The number of packets, delivered by this sub-layer to a higher (sub-) layer, Packets addressed to a broadcast address at this sub-layer.
-Transmit Multicast The total number of packets that higher-level protocols requested is transmitted Packets and is addressed to a multicast address at this sub-layer, including those that were discarded or not sent.
-Transmit Broadcast The total number of packets that higher-level protocols requested is transmitted, Packets and addressed to a broadcast address at this sub-layer, including those that were discarded or not sent.
+Received Discards A number of inbound packets are chosen to be discarded even though have been detected to prevent them from being delivered to a higher-l nexteened.
+One prevent them from being delivered to a higher-l aver nate of One needble second for disconding such a needbat sould be to protocol.
+One possible reason for discarding such a packet could be to o free up buffer space. • Transmit Octets The total number of octets transmitted out of the interface, including fractional data and the interface of aming characters. • Transmit Unicast The total number of packets that higher-level protocols requested is tra ansmitted Packets to a subnetwork-unicast address, including those that were discarded or not sent. • Transmit Unknown The total number of packets that higher-level protocols requested is tra ansmitted Unicast Packets to a subnetwork-unicast address, including those that were discarded or not sent. sent. • Transmit Discards The number of inbound packets which is chosen to be discarded even though Packets no errors have been detected to prevent from being delivered to a high ner-layer protocol.
+One possible reason for discarding such a packet could be to o free up buffer space. • Received Multicast The number of packets, delivered by this sub-layer to a higher (sub-) la ayer, is Packets addressed to a multicast address at this sub-layer. • Received Broadcast The number of packets, delivered by this sub-layer to a higher (sub-) la ayer, Packets addressed to a broadcast address at this sub-layer. • Transmit Multicast The total number of packets that higher-level protocols requested is tra ansmitted Packets and is addressed to a multicast address at this sub-layer, including the se that were discarded or not sent. • Transmit Broadcast The total number of packets that higher-level protocols requested is tra ansmitted, Packets and addressed to a broadcast address at this sub-layer, including those e that were discarded or not sent.